binsync/varbert_api/README.md

-# VAR Model
+# VARModel
-Predict variable names for your favorite decompiler with the Variable Annotation Recommendation Model!
+The Variable Annotation Recommendation Model!
+This work is directly relient on the VarBERT project.
 Model available for IDA.
 Ghidra coming soon!

 ## Setup